True crime: Books

 True crime books often center on sensational, shocking, or strange events, particularly murder.
 Even though murder makes up less than 20% of reported crime, it is present in most true crime stories.
 Typically, the crimes most commonly include murder; about 40 percent focus on tales of serial killers.
 Serial killers have been a highly profitable sub-genre.
 An informal survey conducted by Publishers Weekly in 1993 concluded that the more popular true crime books focus on serial killers, with the more gruesome and grotesque content performing even better.

 Some true crime works are "instant books" produced quickly to capitalize on popular demand; these have been described as "more than formulaic" and hyper-conventional.
 Others may reflect years of thoughtful research and inquiry and may have considerable literary merit.
 A milestone of the genre was Norman Mailer's The Executioner's Song (1979), which was the first book in the genre to win a Pulitzer Prize.

 Other prominent true crime accounts include Truman Capote's In Cold Blood; Zodiac about the Zodiac killer, the best-selling true crime book of all time, Helter Skelter, by the lead Manson family prosecutor Vincent Bugliosi and Curt Gentry; and Ann Rule's The Stranger Beside Me, about Ted Bundy.
+Rule wrote her second book in 1983, titled Lust Killer, it narrates the story of serial killer Jerry Brudos, who murdered and mutilated four young women in Salem, Oregon, in the 1960s.
 Rule's 1987 work, Small Sacrifices, tells the story of Diane Downs, an Oregon woman who in May 1983 murdered her daughter and attempted to murder her other two children.
 An example of a modern true crime book is I'll Be Gone in the Dark by Michelle McNamara.
 Erik Larson's The Devil in the White City gives a novelistic account of H. H. Holmes' operations during the 1893 World's Fair.

 In 2006, Associated Content stated that since the start of the 21st century, the genre of writing that was growing the quickest was true crime.
 Much of this is due to the ease of recycling materials and the publication of numerous volumes by the same authors differing only by minor updates.
 The majority of readers of true crime books are women.